elusiveunit/lucid-slider/README.md

 In the template file (set with 'path' in the hook callback array), there are some key variables available:

+* `$slider` is the slider object itself.
+The below variables are just some aliases for its properties.
 * `$slides` contains all the slides and their meta data.
 This will be looped over to display every slide.
 The keys `slide-image-thumbnail` and `slide-image-url` (which isn't a full URL anymore) are only saved for admin purposes.
 * `$options` has slider options, which at this time of writing is only the slider size.
 * `$slides_urls` has image URLs for every slide.
 Using these instead of grabbing the image with `Lucid_Slider_Utility::get_slide_image_src` saves database requests for every slide.
 Formatted as `slide_id => URL`.

 ## Changelog

+### 1.6.0: Dec 09, 2013

+**Contains backward incompatible tweaks (marked with BIT) and requires Lucid Toolbox 1.1.10+**

+* New: Include some refreshed admin styling for WordPress 3.8.
+* New: Custom settings can be added via the `lsjl_settings` action.
+* Tweak (BIT): `lsjl_js_options` now filters the options as an array instead of the concatenated string, which makes it much easier to work with.
+* Tweak: The FlexSlider options are now printed as a global LUCID\_SLIDER\_OPTIONS object.
+This is done in the footer before enqueued scripts are printed, so the options can be modified via JavaScript in addition to the above filter hook.
+* Tweak (BIT): `lsjl_slides_meta_start/end`, `lsjl_meta_fields_end` and `lsjl_slider_size_select` actions no longer pass the metabox object by reference, so remove the ampersand from the parameter.
+* Tweak/fix: Implemented some unofficial FlexSlider changes.
+Experimental, may revert.
+	* Use unprefixed CSS transitions if available.
+	* Try a setTimeout workaround for iOS 7 freeze issue ([#882](https://github.com/woothemes/FlexSlider/pull/882)).
+	* Fix vertical scrolling on Windows Phone 8 ([#873](https://github.com/woothemes/FlexSlider/pull/873)).
+	* Fix mid transition freeze when scrolling ([#889](https://github.com/woothemes/FlexSlider/pull/889)).
+	* Fix freeze after tap ([#768](https://github.com/woothemes/FlexSlider/pull/768)).
+	* Ensure currentSlide is treated as an integer in getTarget ([#933](https://github.com/woothemes/FlexSlider/pull/933)).
+	* Some minor cleanup.
+* Tweak: Generally optimize the admin a bit by limiting what runs where.
+* Fix: Properly apply the `lsjl_settings_tabs` filter.

 ### 1.5.1: Oct 03, 2013